redecentralize/redecentralize-website/_posts/blog/2020-01-29-breaking-big-tech-open.md

 This is where the open protocol and interoperability come in.
 I have some friends using the same service as me, many more scattered across Twitter, Facebook and other social services, maybe a few just on email.
 If all these services share an open standard for events, every person, wherever they are, will get my event invite and be able to RSVP, receive updates and possibly even comment (depending on what functionality the standard supports).
 No more getting left out as the cost of caring about privacy.

 Interoperability would be transformational.
 It would mean that:
 1. I can choose to keep my photos and data where I have better access, security and portability.
-Facebook won’t have rights to use my data, since by not having an account I won’t have signed their terms and conditions and not given my consent for them to use what they know about me to sell to advertisers.
+Facebook won’t have rights to use my data, since by not having an account I won’t have signed its terms and conditions and not given my consent for them to use what it knows about me to sell to advertisers.
 This gives us great control over our data and means that…
 2. Surveillance is harder and more expensive to do.
 My data will not all be conveniently centralised for corporations or governments to use in unaccountable ways I haven’t agreed to.
 Privacy ❤
 3. I won’t lose contact with, leave out, or forget my friends who aren’t on the same platform as me.
 I can choose services which serve my needs better, not based on the fear of social exclusion or missing out.
 Hooray for inclusion and staying friends!
 4. I’ll be less stressed trying to remember and contact people across different platforms with different passwords and accounts (e.g. now where this requires a Facebook event, email, tweets, WhatsApp group reminders and Mastodon, Diaspora and Scuttlebutt posts for siloed communities…)
 5. Alternative services, and their alternative business models and privacy policies become much more viable!
 Suddenly, a whole ecosystem of innovation and experimentation is possible which is out of reach for us today.
 (I’m not saying it will be easy.
 Finding sustainable funding and non-advertising-based business models will still be hard and will require more effort and systemic interventions, but this is a key ingredient).

-This last point, especially, would start shifting the power imbalance between Facebook and its users (and let’s face it, regulators), making Facebook more accountable and incentivising them to be responsive to user wants and needs.
+This last point, especially, would start shifting the power imbalance between Facebook and its users (and let’s face it, regulators), making Facebook more accountable and incentivising it to be responsive to user wants and needs.
 Right now Facebook acts as it pleases because it can — it knows its users have nowhere to go.
 As soon as people have meaningful choice, exploitation and abuse become much harder and more expensive to maintain.

 # So, how do we get there?
 In the first instance, regulating Facebook, Twitter and others to make them open up their APIs so that other services can read/write to Facebook events, groups, messages etc. would be the first milestone.
 Yes, this isn’t trivial and there are questions to work out, but it can be done.